sserver224/XInput-Bass-Vibrator/README.md

 Turn off right motor rumble if the right motor on the controller seems like to be an on/off motor and does not use a gradient.
 One example of a controller like this is the DualShock 3.

+Wired connection is recommended as the vibration can update faster over a wired connection.

 # BUGS:

 Response curve may be too strict